jdjakub/phd-thesis/appendix-bl.md

 This example proved that we can do strict equality matching, but what about comparisons?
 We may observe how conditional jumps are traditionally based on a relation to zero, \eg{} "jump if less than zero".
 A condition like $3 < 7$ is rearranged into $3 - 7 < 0$ and the "jump if less than zero" instruction is called with the value $-4$.
 In BootstrapLab, we go one step further: if we apply the mathematical `sign` instruction to the value $-4$, we get $-1$.
 We can then simply use the trick we already described and `index` into a map containing keys `-1`, `0` and `1`.
 All of the relevant conditions can be expressed this way: for example, "greater than or equal to zero" can be achieved by pointing the keys `0` and `1` to the same code sequence.

 ## A Meta-Circular Inelegance
-From the perspective of self-sustainable systems, it is worth checking that there are no hard barriers to implementing an ASM interpreter in itself.
+From the perspective of self-sustainable systems, it is worth checking that there are no hard barriers to implementing a \ac{BL-ASM} interpreter in itself.
 We noticed such a problem with the register `store` instruction.

 \begin{figure}[h]
 \centering\includegraphics[width=8cm]{../../fig/semantics/virtual-map.png}